West-Coast-Quaranteam/cs107-FinalProject/README.md

 ```

 ## Additional Notes
-If you are trying to access the attributes of this class, please note that they will be lists, numpy arrays, or dictionaries.
+If you are trying to access the attributes of this package, please note that they will be lists, numpy arrays, or dictionaries.

 Most importantly, have fun and provide us feedback!